Critical initialisation in continuous approximations of binary neural networks: Signal propagation theory for continuous surrogates

-As discussed \cite{Poole}, when $\chi_{c^*} = 1$ the system is at a critical point where correlations can propagate to arbitrary depth, corresponding to the edge of chaos.
-In continuous networks, $\chi$ is equivalent to the mean square singular value of the Jacobian matrix for a single layer $J_{ij} = \frac{\pa h^\ell_i}{\pa h^{\ell-1}_j}$, as explained in \cite{Poole}.
-Therefore controlling $\chi$ will prevent the gradients from either vanishing or growing exponentially with depth.
+Furthermore, $\chi_1$ is equivalent to the mean square singular value of the Jacobian matrix for a single layer $J_{ij} = \frac{\pa h^\ell_i}{\pa h^{\ell-1}_j}$, as explained in \cite{Poole}.
+Therefore controlling $\chi_1$ will prevent the gradients from either vanishing or growing exponentially with depth.
+We thus define critical initialisations as follows.
+This definition also holds for the surrogates which we now study.

-In \cite{Schoenholz} explicit depth scales for standard neural networks are derived, which diverge corresponding when $\chi_{c^*} = 1$, thus providing the bounds on maximum trainable depth.
-We will not rewrite these continuous depth scales, since these resemble those in the Gaussian-binary case with which we now proceed.